 Download this article!

 Number of Staff

 Jennifer Reynolds, Attorney and Founder, Fresh Legal

 Jennifer Reynolds is undeniably a forward-thinking Family Law lawyer.
 An attorney of seven years in a client-centric practice, she has been a Clio customer since setting up her firm in the spring of 2013.
 Meeting the emotional needs of her clients, while streamlining her workflow, has required creatively integrating legal tech into her life and into her practice.

 Dealing solely with the practice of Family Law, Jennifer manages a range of cases that deal with separation, divorce, and prenups.
 She operates her firm with an alternative mindset from the standard practice of revolving door clients and return business.
 Having trained in collaborative law and alternative dispute resolution, she encourages clients to consider collaborative ways of finding solutions to their issues.
 This is also a culture she lives by—seeking creative alternatives to time-consuming tasks with Clio.

 Starting her practice with a move from on-premise solution, PC Law, Jennifer was looking for a client and Mac-friendly family law software to form the infrastructure of her practice.
 After looking at all the options, Jennifer realized Clio’s intuitive family law features and the use of automated legal technology would benefit both her and her clients.
-Customizable bills, client portal Clio Connect, online intake forms, and template-based document automation changed her practice and simplified the divorce and separation processes for her clients.
+Customizable bills, a client portal, online intake forms, and template-based document automation changed her practice and simplified the divorce and separation processes for her clients.